EngeLab/ASCENT/README.md

 We used an exclusion list from encode from here https://www.encodeproject.org/files/ENCFF356LFX/, for genome build Grch38.

 To perform phasing and haplotyping we downloaded data from here gs://gcp-public-data--gnomad/resources/hgdp_1kg/phased_haplotypes_v2

-Paths need to be adjusted in the rule phasing.smk